tc39/proposal-smart-pipelines/readme.md

 information.

 ### Lexical grammar
-The smart pipe operator adds two new tokens to JavaSCript: `|>` the binary pipe, and `#` the topic reference.
+The smart pipe operator adds two new tokens to JavaScript: `|>` the binary pipe, and `#` the topic reference.

 <details>